 Prof. Dr. Mariusz Nowacki

-Bild Prof. Mariusz Nowacki
+Bild Nowacki Team

 Mariusz Nowacki is a recipient of 2010 ERC Starting Grant and 2015 ERC Consolidator Grant.